The Proscenium opening is 50’ wide x 28’ high

 House Lighting System

-At your request, we can email a Vectorworks file or a PDF of the house lighting plot.
+Upon request, a Vectorworks file or a PDF of the house lighting plot can be provided.

 On the right side of the plot is the line schedule with dimensions from the plaster line.

 An inventory of our lighting fixtures and console type is also listed on the plot.
-Most of the theater lights are conventional but we do have some moving lights in the rig and some LED wireless fixtures.
+Most of the theater lights are conventional but we do have 10 VL2500 moving lights in the house plot.

 We also have an extensive inventory of moving lights, strobes, blinders, ACLs and LED wired and battery/wireless fixtures available.
 Please check with the Technical Director as these fixtures may have extra costs associated with them.